 Previously, I was a video and multimedia producer at The New Yorker.
-As the second full-time member of the video department, I helped build the then-young department, worked on hundreds of video and multimedia stories from start to finish, and managed the relaunch of a new video hub at video.newyorker.com.
-I got to direct, product and edit video and multimedia packages on a wide range of subjects, from Strandbeests to a Webby-nominated project on human rights in Egypt...and got to work with luminaries like Gay Talese, Joyce Carol Oates, and Woody Allen.
+As the second full-time member of the video department, I helped build the department, worked on hundreds of video and multimedia stories from start to finish, and managed the relaunch of a new video hub.
+I directed, produced, and edited video and multimedia packages on a wide range of subjects, from cat actors to a Webby-nominated project on human rights in Egypt.

-I've done freelance photography and video work for clients including Vogue, The Guardian, JP Morgan, and Makerbot.
-Projects I’ve worked on have been featured in Slate, NewYorker.com, and GQ, and honored by The Webbys, Picture of the Year International, FotoWeek DC, PIEA, and more; and in 2017 I was named a Forbes "30 Under 30" in media.
+Projects I’ve worked on have been featured in Slate, NewYorker.com, and GQ; garnered millions of views; and been honored by The Webbys, Picture of the Year International, FotoWeek DC, PIEA, and more.
+I’ve directed projects featuring talent including Ben Stiller, Greta Gerwig, and James Franco.
+In 2017, I was named a Forbes "30 Under 30" in media.

-I’m also a graduate of ITP, While there, I performed a live drawing + video projection piece at Museum of the Moving Image; made a Dronie Photobooth covered by Fast Company; explored innovations in image processing and visual storytelling; and learned how to code, among other fun projects.
+I’m a graduate of ITP, a graduate school within NYU Tisch that’s often called “the center for the recently possible.”
+While there, I performed a live drawing + video projection piece at Museum of the Moving Image; made a Dronie Photobooth covered by Fast Company; explored innovations in image processing and visual storytelling; and learned how to code, among other fun things.